 The Gushan Island

-Standing on a huge base, the pagoda is a 13-tiered construction decorated by colorful paint and inscriptions of Buddhist sutras.
-The pagoda enjoys high reputation due to its grand appearance and elegant design.
-In November 1988, The Gushan Island was officially developed into a tourist resort by Jiangchuan County.
-Therefoore, a lot of work has been done to improve the environment and facilities for visitors such as afforesting, and renovating the old buildings.
+Standing on a huge base, the pagoda is a 13-tiered construction decorated with colorful paint and inscriptions of Buddhist sutras.
+The pagoda enjoys a high reputation due to its grand appearance and elegant design.
+In November 1988, Gushan Island was officially developed into a tourist resort by Jiangchuan County.
+Therefore, a lot of work has been done to improve the environment and facilities for visitors such as afforesting and renovating the old buildings.
 In addition, a new archway was built at the dock to be the entrance of the resort.
-New pavilions, paths and bridges were constructed so as to connect all the scenic spots on the island together.
-Consequently, the island was characterized by tranquil zigzag paths, luxuriant woods, blooming flowers, fresh air, bird singing and delicate constructions.
-Up to now, the Gushan Island has been developed into a comprehensive resort with good facilities for tour, entertainment and accommodation.
+New pavilions, paths, and bridges were constructed so as to connect all the scenic spots on the island together.
+Consequently, the island was characterized by tranquil zigzag paths, luxuriant woods, blooming flowers, fresh air, birds singing, and delicate constructions.
+Up to now, Gushan Island has been developed into a comprehensive resort with good facilities for tour, entertainment, and accommodation.